fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 squid cocktail bait

-People have said to me, why don't you just use sandeel, if that is their normal diet?
+People have said to me, why don't you just use Sandeel, if that is their normal diet?
 Believe me, we've tried that and yes, it does work, but fish are like kids, they prefer a juicy fruit sundae to plain old bread and butter.
 Exotic baits seem to work better.

 Additional hooks on flyers